“Soybean Paste Flavor, it is the delicious noodles food of Sichuan.” Awww, yes, Engrish.

 It is more on par with being a miso rather than a Sichuan style dish

-I had no clue that this was supposed to be a Sichuan style dish, but what I do know and remember is that this is one of the best brands for ramen noodles due to the way they dehydrate their noodles which is along the same lines of how Italian pasta is processed.
+I had no clue that this was supposed to be a Sichuan style dish, but what I do know and remember is that this is one of the best brands for ramen noodles.
+It is all because of the way they dehydrate their noodles which is along the same lines of how Italian pasta is processed.

 The noodles are what separates this instant noodles from cheaper versions